 Your brother is having an argument with his wife.
 You think he is the one who is wrong in this case.
 You want to tell him that he should apologize to her, but you know that it's not considered proper to give couples advice on their arguments.
-You carefully say:
+Carefully, you give him this advice.

 Listen - I know it's none of my business, but you should probably apologize to her.

 This is a conversational technique called a concession.
 Saying this shows that you understand problems that the listener might have with your advice or the idea you're trying to persuade them of.